saksham2001/rPPG-removal/README.md

 ```

 ## Setup
-The code is tested in python 3.8+ on MACOS and Linux.
+The code is tested in python 3.8+ on MacOS and Linux.
 Use the following commands to clone the repository and install the dependencies.
 ```Shell
 git clone https://github.com/saksham2001/rPPG-removal
 cd rPPG-removal/
 pip install -r requirements.txt
 ```
-**Note"** Please ensure that you do not have the pyVHR python package installed.
+**Note** Please ensure that you do not have the pyVHR python package installed.
 If you do, please uninstall it using `pip uninstall pyVHR` and use the modified version provided in this repository.

 ## Basic usage
 Run the following code to process a video using one of the filters.